MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltreadfileex.md

 ### -param ByteOffset [in, optional]

-A pointer to a caller-allocated variable that specifies the starting byte offset within the file where the read operation is to begin.
+Pointer to a caller-allocated variable that specifies the starting byte offset within the file where the read operation is to begin.

-If this offset is supplied, or if the FLTFL_IO_OPERATION_DO_NOT_UPDATE_BYTE_OFFSET flag is specified in the **Flags** parameter, the file object's **CurrentByteOffset** field isn't updated.
+If **ByteOffset** is specified, the I/O is performed at that offset, regardless of the current value of the file object’s **CurrentByteOffset** field.

+* If the file was opened for synchronous I/O (FO_SYNCHRONOUS_IO is set in the file object’s **Flags** field), the caller can set **ByteOffset->LowPart** to FILE_USE_FILE_POINTER_POSITION and **ByteOffset->HighPart** to -1 to have the I/O performed at the file object’s **CurrentByteOffset** field.
+* If the file wasn't opened for synchronous I/O, using FILE_USE_FILE_POINTER_POSITION is an error.

+If **ByteOffset** isn't specified:

+* If the file wasn't opened for synchronous I/O, that is an error.
+* Otherwise, the I/O is performed at the file object’s **CurrentByteOffset**.

-If the file object that **FileObject** points to was opened for synchronous I/O, the caller of **FltReadFileEx** can specify that the current file position offset be used instead of an explicit **ByteOffset** value by setting this parameter to NULL.
-If the current file position is used, the file object's **CurrentByteOffset** field is updated by adding the number of bytes read when it completes the read operation.
+If the file object was opened for synchronous I/O, the **CurrentByteOffset** field gets updated unless the caller passes the FLTFL_IO_OPERATION_DO_NOT_UPDATE_BYTE_OFFSET flag.

+* Note: the file system still updates **CurrentByteOffset** in this case.
+Filter Manager saves the **CurrentByteOffset** value before sending the I/O down the stack and restores it when the I/O returns.
+From the perspective of the caller of **FltReadFileEx** (and filters at higher altitudes) the **CurrrentByteOffset** is not updated.
+But filters below the caller see the updated **CurrentByteOffset** value in their post-read/write callbacks.

-If the file object that **FileObject** points to was opened for asynchronous I/O, this parameter is required and cannot be NULL.
+If the file object wasn't opened for synchronous I/O, the **CurrentByteOffset** field isn't updated regardless of the state of the **ByteOffset** parameter.

 ### -param Length [in]